damian-lis/portfolio-website/README.md

   }
 ```

+As we can see above, it is a simple method that creates this.canvas element via the createElementFn helper.

 <br/>

 #### 3.5.
 Description of setContext method (constructor)

-Below is an example of this method (scripts/objects/Particles.js):
+Below is an example of setContext method (scripts/objects/Particles.js):

 ```
   setContext() {